• 📖 Cover

 The question

 Interpretation: The cross-tabulation (pd.crosstab) is the key output.
-A perfect recovery would show each cluster mapping exactly to one industry.
-In practice, you expect near-perfect recovery for the most financially distinctive industry (Healthcare, with its uniquely high PE ratios and margins) and some overlap between the two more similar industries (Chemical and Grocery).
-“Misclassified” companies are not errors — they are the most interesting data points.
-A chemical company that clusters with grocers has a financial profile more characteristic of a low-margin, high-turnover business.
-That is a finding worth investigating.
+A perfect recovery would show each cluster mapping exactly to one archetype.
+In practice, you expect near-perfect recovery for the most distinctive archetype (the playmaker-big, with its uniquely high rebound and assist totals) and some overlap between the two backcourt-oriented archetypes (scorers and defensive wings).
+“Misclassified” players are not errors — they are the most interesting data points.
+A defensive wing who clusters with scorers has a stat line more characteristic of a high-usage shot creator; that is a player worth a closer look from coaching and scouting staff.

-The dendrogram also reveals within-industry structure.
-Among the 14 chemical companies, some merge early (at low height) into tight sub-clusters of 2–3 firms, while others are more isolated.
-These sub-clusters may correspond to sub-sectors (e.g., specialty chemicals vs. commodity chemicals) that the algorithm discovered without any labels.
+The dendrogram also reveals within-archetype structure.
+Among the ten scorers, some merge early into tight sub-clusters of two or three players who share almost identical three-point and usage profiles, while others are more isolated.
+These sub-clusters may correspond to fine-grained styles — pure spot-up shooters versus high-usage isolation scorers — that the algorithm discovered without any labels.

 Warning

 Pitfall: clustering on irrelevant features.
-The Forbes analysis uses seven financial metrics that are known to be informative about industry membership.
-If you added irrelevant features — say, the CEO’s age, or the stock price on a random day — you would introduce noise that distorts distances and degrades cluster quality.
+The NBA analysis uses seven per-game statistics that are known to be informative about playing style.
+If you added irrelevant features — say, jersey number, or a player’s height measured on a single day — you would introduce noise that distorts distances and degrades cluster quality.
 Feature selection matters as much in clustering as in supervised learning.
 Include only features that you believe carry information about the natural groupings you are trying to discover.

 Warning